rednafi/digressions/_posts/python/2020-05-25-python-redis-cache.md

 comments: true
 layout: post
 description: Caching MapBox API requests with Python & Redis
-categories: [Python]
+categories: [Python, Database]
 ---

 Recently, I was working with [MapBox](https://www.mapbox.com/)'s [Route Optimization API](https://docs.mapbox.com/api/navigation/#optimization).
 Basically, it tries to solve the [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) where you provide the API with coordinates of multiple places and it returns a duration-optimized route between those locations.
 This is a perfect usecase where [Redis](https://redis.io/) caching can come handy.
-Redis is an blazing fast, lightweight in-memory database with additional persistence options; making it a perfect candidate for the task at hand.
+Redis is a blazingly fast, lightweight in-memory database with additional persistence options; making it a perfect candidate for the task at hand.
 Here, caching can save you from making redundant API requests and also, it can dramatically improve the response time as well.

 I found that in my country, the optimized routes returned by the API do not change dramatically for at least for a couple of hours.
 So the workflow will look something like this: